infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 We also conduct sensitivity analysis for linear problems using [`lp_sensitivity_report`](@ref JuMP.lp_sensitivity_report(::InfiniteModel)).
-This will generate a [`InfOptSensitivityReport`](@ref) which contains mapping to the ranges indicating how much a constraint RHS constant or a objective coefficient can be changed without violating the feasibility of the solution.
+This will generate a [`InfOptSensitivityReport`](@ref) which contains mapping to the ranges indicating how much a constraint RHS constant or an objective coefficient can be changed without violating the feasibility of the solution.
 This is further explained in the `JuMP` documentation [here](https://jump.dev/JuMP.jl/v1/manual/solutions/#Sensitivity-analysis-for-LP).